Multiple zeta value cycles in low weight: Combinatorial situation

 One extends $\dc$ to all oriented trees by the relation $ \dc(T,\sigma \circ \om)=\ve(\sigma)\dc(T,\om) $ and to $\Fq$ by linearity and the Leibniz rule.

-In particular $\dc$ maps a tree with at most one edge to $0$ (which correspond by convention to the empty tree). \end{defn} As proved in \cite{GanGonLev05}, $\dc$, extended with the Leibniz rule, induces a differential on $\Fq$. \begin{prop} The map $\dc : \Fq \lra \Fq$ makes $\Fq$ into a commutative differential graded algebra.
+In particular $\dc$ maps a tree with at most one edge to $0$ (which corresponds by convention to the empty tree). \end{defn} As proved in \cite{GanGonLev05}, $\dc$, extended with the Leibniz rule, induces a differential on $\Fq$. \begin{prop} The map $\dc : \Fq \lra \Fq$ makes $\Fq$ into a commutative differential graded algebra.
 In particular $\dc^2=0$. \end{prop}

-The main result of the combinatorial aspects is the following. \begin{thm} By an abuse of notation, for any Lyndon word $U$ the image of $\T{U}$ in $\Td$ with root vertex decorated by $t$ and canonical orientation is also denoted by $\T U$.
+By an abuse of notation, for any Lyndon word $U$ the image of $\T{U}$ in $\Td$ with root vertex decorated by $t$ and canonical orientation is also denoted by $\T U$.
 The image of $\T U$ in $\Td$ with root vertex decorated by $1$ and canonical orientation is denoted by $\T U(1)$.

-Let $W$ be a Lyndon word.
-Then, the following equality holds in $\Td$:
+The main result of the combinatorial aspects is the following. \begin{thm} Let $W$ be a Lyndon word.
+Then the following equality holds in $\Td$:

-where the $\alpha_{U,V}^W$ are the one from Equation \eqref{def:TW}. \end{thm} For a detailed proof, we refer to \cite{SouMPCC}.
-The theorem mainly follow by induction from the combinatoric of the free Lie algebra $\Lie(X_0,X_1)$ : \begin{itemize} \item The first terms in the R.H.S of \eqref{ED-T}, comes from the contraction of the root edge which is nothing but the differential $d_{Lie}$ dual to bracket of $\Lie(X_0,X_1)$ \item Using the inductive definition of $\T W$ (Equation \ref{def:TW}), one shows by induction that as $d_{Lie}^2=0$, internal edges do not contribute. \item Terms in $\T{V}(1)$ arise from leaves decorated by $1$.
-The fact that terms arising from leaves decorated by $1$ can be regroup as a product $\T U \cdot \T{V}(1)$ is due to a particular decomposition of some specific brackets in terms of the Lyndon basis. \end{itemize}
+where the $\alpha_{U,V}^W$ are the ones from Equation \eqref{def:TW}.
+In the above equation, coefficients $\alpha$'s and $\beta$'s are in $\Z$. \end{thm} For a detailed proof, we refer to \cite{SouMPCC}.
+The theorem mainly follows by induction from the combinatorics of the free Lie algebra $\Lie(X_0,X_1)$: \begin{itemize} \item The terms in the first sum in the R.H.S of \eqref{ED-T} come from the contraction of the root edge which is nothing but the differential $d_{Lie}$ dual to the bracket of $\Lie(X_0,X_1)$. \item Using the inductive definition of $\T W$ (cf. Equation \eqref{def:TW}), one shows by induction that, as $d_{Lie}^2=0$, internal edges do not contribute. \item Terms in $\T{V}(1)$ arise from leaves decorated by $1$.
+The fact that terms arising from leaves decorated by $1$ can be regrouped as a product $\T U \cdot \T{V}(1)$ is due to a particular decomposition of some specific brackets in terms of the Lyndon basis. \end{itemize}

-\begin{exm} As said before, the trees are endowed with their canonical numbering.
-First, trees with only one edge are maps to $0$ so
+\begin{exm} As mentioned before, the trees are endowed with their canonical numbering.
+First on remarks that trees with only one edge are mapped to $0$ so

 We recall that a tree with root decorated by $0$ is $0$ in $\Td$.
-As applying an odd permutation to the numbering change the sign of the tree, using the trivalency of the tree $\T W$ shows that some trees arising from the computation of $\dc$ are $0$ in $\Td$ because they contain a symmetric subtree.
+As applying an odd permutation to the numbering changes the sign of the tree, the trivalency of the tree $\T W$ shows that some trees coming from the computation of $\dc$ are $0$ in $\Td$ because they contain a symmetric subtree; that is they contain a subtree of the form